 “For years, we have enjoyed touring authentic museum houses, studying the interior and exterior details,” the owners say on their website.

 “Executing the construction from old drawings to completion was a daunting task.
 But we believe the final results will stand as a tribute to the Victorian era, even though it was built at the turn of the 20th century, not the 19th century.”

 Now they’re selling their new-old Victorian, and it’s on the market for $695,000.
 Visit the Castle Victorian website and the listing by David Kaseman at RE/MAX for more info and photos (taken by Don Farrall of Light-Works Studio).

 When I first told you about this house back in 2010, I asked, “If you could build any new house from old plans, what would it be?”
 At the time I said I thought it would be fun to recreate (or at least see someone else recreate) this one.
-Today I’m thinking a simple “Victorian cottage” like this one would suffice, however.
+Today I’m thinking a simple “Victorian cottage” would suffice.
 Ha.